-Figure 2.13 Spatially Disaggregated UK Emissions of NO_x Map
+Figure 2.12 Spatially Disaggregated UK Emissions of NO_x Map

-In 2005 a major source of NO_x emissions in the UK is the transport sector with road vehicles and off-road vehicles contributing 34% and 5%, respectively, to the total emission.
+In 2006 the largest source of NO_x emissions in the UK is the transport sector with road vehicles and off-road vehicles contributing 32% and 5%, respectively, to total emissions.
 Road vehicle emissions rose steadily between 1970 and 1989 reflecting the overall growth in road traffic in the UK.
-During this period emissions from total petrol consumption, predominantly by cars, rose by 58% compared to the 1970 level and emissions from diesel consumption rose by 5%.
-Figure 2.14 clearly shows the growth in the vehicle fleet and vehicle mileage during this period.
-Since 1989 there has been a steady decline in emissions due to the introduction of catalytic converters on cars and stricter regulations on truck emissions.
+During this period emissions from total petrol consumption, predominantly by cars, rose by 106% compared to the 1970 level and emissions from diesel consumption rose by 38%.
+Figure 2.13 clearly shows the growth in the vehicle fleet and vehicle mileage during this period.
+Since 1989 there has been a steady decline in emissions due to the introduction of three-way catalytic converters on petrol cars and stricter regulations on truck emissions.